 Deciding where to stay in Sicily

-Picking a base from which to explore the island’s delights can be a hard choice to make, so we have put together this guide to help you decide where to go.
+Picking a base from which to explore the top Sicily destinations can be a hard choice to make, so we have put together this guide to help you decide where to go and how best to explore Sicily.
 We’ve also included a fun quiz at the end of the post that might help you make up your mind.

 Taormina & The North East

-Taormina is a stunning vibrant town by the sea.
+Taormina, a stunning vibrant town by the sea, certainly presents the best of Sicily.
 It’s a great choice if you don’t wish to drive, as there is plenty to do on your doorstep and a cable car linking the beach with the clifftop town.

 Image credit: mRGB | Shutterstock